Components of jet engines: Inlet cone

 Many second generation supersonic fighter aircraft featured an inlet cone, which was used to form the conical shock wave.
 This type of inlet cone is clearly seen at the very front of the English Electric Lightning and MiG-21 aircraft, for example.

 The same approach can be used for air intakes mounted at the side of the fuselage, where a half cone serves the same purpose with a semicircular air intake, as seen on the F-104 Starfighter and BAC TSR-2.

 Some intakes are biconic; that is they feature two conical surfaces: the first cone is supplemented by a second, less oblique, conical surface, which generates an extra conical shockwave, radiating from the junction between the two cones.
 A biconic intake is usually more efficient than the equivalent conical intake, because the entry Mach number to the normal shock is reduced by the presence of the second conical shock wave.

 The intake on the SR-71 had a translating conical spike which controlled the shock wave positions to give maximum pressure recovery.

 Inlet ramp

 For rectangular intakes the equivalent way to generate the required shock system, compared to circular intake conical bodies, is to use ramps.
 A ramp causes an abrupt airflow deviation in supersonic flow as does the presence of a conical surface.

 Two vertical ramps were used in the F-4 Phantom intake, the first with a fixed wedge angle of 10 degrees and the second with a variable additional deflection above Mach 1.2.
 Horizontal ramps were used in the Concorde intakes.
+Some designs have variable capture area, such as on the F-15 Eagle.

+More modern "caret" style inlets, such as on the F-22 Raptor, have fixed ramps and cowls that are swept in multiple axes to generate oblique shocks, with shock positions adjusted using downstream pressure.
+The fixed-geometry improves the aircraft's stealth characteristics and survivability.